KruegerDesigns/front-end-framework/README.md

 front-end-framework
 ===================

 A front-end framework for making Websites.
-Includes Gulp, **The streaming build system**, for working with LESS and JavaScript files.
+Includes a Gulp setup for working with LESS and JavaScript files.

 ## What's in Here: